-Nissan Pathfinder owners have reported 18 problems associated with transmission noise (under the power train category).
+Nissan Pathfinder owners have reported 23 problems related to transmission noise (under the power train category).

 See all problems of the 2006 Nissan Pathfinder.